 The storage system is adapted to each room.
 We sort by color in the dressing room.
 I find it much easier and aesthetically pleasing.
 We find more easily what we want to wear.
 I also try to sort by type of objects.
 Each object must be assigned a defined location.
 That way, you always know where to put it and where to find it.

-It is an apartment that is not very big.
+It's an apartment that isn't very big.
 We tried to optimize everything.
 We have dedicated places to store stuff that we don't use.
 For example we have a bed on the terrace.
-Below this we have storage with things that we don't use often.
+Below that we have storage with stuff that we don't use often.

-What are the most difficult objects for you to store in your daily telework?
+What are the most difficult objects for you to put away in your daily telework?

 Outsized items in the kitchen are the hardest things to put away.
-In my last video, I talk about how to have a more functional kitchen.
-It is necessary to define the uses of each room.
+In my latest video, I talk about how to have a more functional kitchen.
+The uses of each room must be defined.
 Then we try to arrange according to our lifestyle and the objects we own.
 If I don't have room to store huge dishes then I don't buy them.
-I imposed a golden rule on myself: when I add an object to my apartment, one comes out.
+I have imposed a golden rule on myself: when I add an object to my apartment, one comes out.
 If I buy one item of clothing, I part with another.
 I establish the same rule for decoration.
 I think we achieve a certain balance that way.

-How do you adapt the accommodation to telework?
+How do you adapt the accommodation to working from home?

 The house must correspond to our lifestyle.
 It helps to feel good at home.
 Do the test of working in a fully tidy room and in one that is messy.
 You won't have the same productivity and creativity.
 Tidying up is important for feeling good every day and having a free mind.
 We took this into account when fitting out the apartment: combining telework and well-being.
 My companion was already telecommuting before.
 He often works in the living room.
 So we tried to optimize the living room with a sufficiently large table.